Skip Ribbon Commands

 • This medication is usually taken when you start having your full flow menstruation and after obtaining a negative pregnancy test.

 • You can take this medication with or without food.
-However, if you experience any stomach discomfort after taking the medication on an empty stomach, take it after food.

 What should I do if I miss a dose?